32+ Necessary Virgin Voyages Tips You Need to Know For A Successful Sailing

 Unlike most cruise lines that charge extra for fitness classes, Virgin Voyages includes them in your cruise fare.
 If staying active is part of your cruise goals, you’re in the right place.
 You can join as many classes as you like without worrying about additional fees.
 Just remember to book them as soon as you board because they can fill up quickly.
 Walk-ins might be an option since sometimes people don’t show up at the last minute, but it’s not guaranteed.

-Important Note: If you book a class and fail to show up without canceling, Virgin Voyages will charge a $10 no-show fee to your account, which they donate to charity.
+Important Note: If you book a class and fail to show up without canceling, Virgin Voyages will charge a $10 no-show fee to your account, which will be donated to charity.

 Also, it’s worth noting that you won’t find typical frozen drinks like mudslides on the ship.
 Virgin Voyages offers a variety of crafted cocktails, which are a step up from the usual cruise drink fare.
 This is perfect for those looking to try something a bit more sophisticated and unique.